 - Increases the strength of stems and branches.

-Today, most agricultural soils face the problem of phosphorus deficiency and thus reduce crop production, while in some areas there is excess phosphorus.
-Of course, the problem of soil phosphorus deficiency is exacerbated by continuous cultivation and soil erosion.
+Today, most agricultural soils face the problem of phosphorus deficiency and thus reduce crop production.

 Therefore, the use of phosphoric acid in agriculture is a great option to strengthen plants and get more products from them.